-If those figures mean nothing to you, don't panic, because there are plenty of tools out there to help you keep track of this.
+Helpfully, there are plenty of tools out there to help you keep track of your calorie intake.
 MyFitnessPal is probably the most popular smartphone app for such a thing, as it allows users to easily input their daily diet, even offering the ability to scan packaging to speed up the input of nutritional information of popular foods.

 To do this, lay face down on the floor and rest upper body weight on the palms of your hands.
 These should be placed just underneath your chest.

 Ensure elbows are tucked into your sides and don't flare outwards before pressing the torso up off the ground, keeping the back flat and avoiding sagging in the middle.
 It really helps to squeeze your abs (stomach muscles) and glutes (bum muscles) throughout the move.

 You should form a perfectly straight line from your neck to the tips of your toes (if viewed from the side) at the top of this move, before slowly lowering your weight back down towards the floor.
 Keep the elbows tucked in and introduce the shoulder muscles by visualising a screwing motion through the palms of your hands.
 Don't let your chest hit the floor and keep tension on the muscles at the lowest point of the move for a second or two before pressing back up.

 If this is too tough to begin with, try performing the move from a kneeling position, rather than the balls of your feet.
 If it's still too tough, perform the move from your knees and place hands on a raised solid platform.
 This is referred to as an incline press-up and reduces the load on the arms and shoulders by incorporating the larger chest and back muscles to a greater degree.